Democratizing AI: Non-expert design of prediction tasks

-As an optional part of phase two, data can be gathered to categorize what types of problems are being proposed, and what are the properties of those problems.
-To categorize problems a crowdsourcer can design any manner of survey questions depending on her interests, although it is helpful to keep the overall task short and as easy for workers to complete as possible.
-In our case, we asked workers what the topic of each problem is, whether questions in the problem were subjective or objective, how well the input questions would help to predict the answer to the target question, and what kind of responses other people would give to some questions.
-We describe the properties of proposed problems in Sec.~\ref{sec:results}.
+\paragraph{Task categorization} As an optional part of phase two, data can be gathered to categorize what types of tasks are being proposed, and what are the properties of those tasks.
+To categorize tasks, we asked workers what the topic of each task is, whether questions in the task were subjective or objective, how well answers to the input questions would help to predict the answer to the target question, and what kind of responses other people would give to some questions.
+We describe the properties of proposed tasks in Sec.~\ref{sec:results}.